Jonathan-Eid/webcheckers/docs/DesignDoc.md

 >The model is responsible for representing the domain of a checkers game.
 This tier contains a class for the player, which is responsible for associating a name with a Player object.
 The model’s board, row, square, piece, move, and position classes store and manipulate the internal representation of the play area.
 It also contains the game class, which is responsible for associating two players with a board object and maintaining that board.
 Additionally, it tracks which player is taking their turn and what color their pieces are.
 The turn class validates and stores moves made during a player’s turn.

-## PlayerLobby Subsystem
+## Controller Subsystems
 > A sub-system would exist within one of the application tiers and is a group of components cooperating on a significant purpose within the application.
 For example, in WebCheckers all of the UI Controller components for the Game view would be its own sub-system.
+We have the PlayerLobby class that controls what is displayed on the homepage and controls signing in a player.
+The GameCenter class controls which games are displayed on the home page and controls whether a game is in session or not

 ## Game Subsystem